arnabbandyopadhyay/transcriptional_noise/README.md

 Before launching simulation, it is recommended to set the max_cells value in params.py file to a desired value.
 Further the code uses multiprocessing library and multiple simulations can be launched in parallel.
 To set this to a desired value, modify the last couple of lines in main.py file.
 Generally, a container has no resource constraints and can use as much of a given resource as the host's kernel scheduler allows.
 For restricted resource allocation, check the guidelines at: https://docs.docker.com/engine/containers/resource_constraints/

-Finally, to launch a simulation, navigate to a desired folder and run:
+Finally, to launch a simulation, navigate to a desired folder and from terminal run:

     nohup python main.py &

 ## Computing statistics

 Rplot.R provides a template for generating population distributions and for comparing statistics.
-It generates two plots: sample_plot.pdf is for plotting the distributions and stat_sample.pdf is for computing statistics.
+Edit the locations of the directory in the script as necessary, modify my_comparisons list accordingly.
+It generates two plots: sample_plot.pdf that plots the distributions and stat_sample.pdf that plots computed statistics.

     Rscript Rplot.R